ilabolAfk/SmartOS/README.md

 The SmartOS Project is not responsible for any damage or data loss caused by the use of this software.

 ---
+### See LEGAL.md for licensing, trademark, and ISO distribution terms.

 ---